 Book lovers may want to check out the small Biblioteca Palafoxiana, the first public library in Mexico.
 It’s also considered to be the oldest library of the Americas dating back to 1646.

-For military history lovers, you can visit Fort Lareto and Fort Guadalupe to see canons, swords and other relics from the Battle of Puebla on May, 5 1862.
+For military history lovers, you can visit Fort Lareto and Fort Guadalupe to see canons, swords and other relics from the Battle of Puebla on May 5, 1862.
 This is the real Cinco de Mayo, where a small Mexican army and villagers defeated the French army, one of the strongest and well-equiped armies in the world at the time.
+While the rest of Mexico may have adopted Cinco de Mayo margaritas from the States, Puebla celebrates it as its own holiday.
 If you are in town for Cinco de Mayo, get a seat early for the 4 hour Cinco de Mayo parade.
-Every branch of the military marches down the boulevard including tanks, canons, representatives from all the indigenous tribes of that time, and my favorite, the dogs of the K-9 units.
+Every branch of the military marches down the boulevard including tanks, canons, representatives from all the indigenous tribes and villages of that time, and my favorite, the dogs of the K-9 units.
 Check out the video below:

 Barrio de los Sapos (Alley of the Toads)